 Just hours before the fight, as the story goes, Robinson and his people burst into the office of Fullmer’s manager, Marv Jenson, and told him he had a very serious problem to deal with, one that put the next night’s main event in jeopardy.

 “You better get yourself a brand new ring.
 And fast,” shouted a furious Sugar Ray.
-“Because we just went and took a look and that ring down there ain’t but 18 feet!”
+“Because we just went and took a look and that ring down there ain’t but eighteen feet!”

-Jenson, sitting at his desk, sighed and tossed Robinson a tape measure.
+Jenson, sitting at his desk, sighed, reached into a drawer, and tossed Robinson a tape measure.
 “I don’t have time for this nonsense.
-That’s a 20 foot ring, ordered to your specifications.
+That’s a twenty foot ring, ordered to your specifications.
 Go measure it and see for yourself.”

 A short while later Robinson returned with both the tape measure and a puzzled expression on his face.
-“I coulda swore that ring ain’t 20 feet,” the legendary champion muttered, shaking his head.
+“I coulda swore that ring ain’t twenty feet,” the legendary champion muttered, shaking his head.

 “You better get ready for the fight,” growled Jenson.
 “Unless you got any other complaints.”

-The fourth and final Robinson vs Fullmer match, while action-packed, proved the most anti-climactic of the series.
-After being staggered by a right hand and then pasted with numerous solid blows in round three, Robinson faded, while Fullmer went on to win a unanimous decision after battering and bullying Sugar Ray about the ring.
-A ring which, in truth, was precisely 18 feet by 18 feet.
+The fourth and final Sugar Ray vs Fullmer match, while action-packed, proved the most anti-climactic of the series.
+After being staggered by a right hand in round three and then pasted with numerous solid blows, Robinson faded, while Fullmer went on to win a unanimous decision after battering and bullying his legendary opponent about the ring.
+A ring which, in truth, was precisely eighteen feet by eighteen feet.

 Decades later, after Marv Jenson died, his family found inside his steel safe a length of coiled metallic measuring tape.
 It was exactly two feet long. — Michael Carbert